meritlabs/merit/doc/tor.md

-It is possible to run Bitcoin as a Tor hidden service, and connect to such services.
+It is possible to run Merit as a Tor hidden service, and connect to such services.
 =======
 TOR SUPPORT IN MERIT
 ======================